CarolHall-NCSU-CBE/Serial-DMD-PRIME20/README.md

-# PRIME20 - Coarsed grained force field with discontinuous molecular dynamic for peptide self-assembly modelling
+# PRIME20 - Coarsed-grained force field with discontinuous molecular dynamics simulations for peptide self-assembly modelling
 ## Table of contents
 * [Introduction](#introduction)
 * [Technologies](#technologies)
 * [Setup](#setup)
 * [Running Simulation](#running-simulation)
 ## Introduction
-PRIME20 is a coarse-grained (CG) implicit-solvent intermediate-resolution protein model that was developed by the Hall group at North Carolina State University.
-The model was designed to be used with discontinous molecular dynamics simulations.
+PRIME20 is a coarse-grained, implicit-solvent, intermediate-resolution protein model that was developed by the Hall group at North Carolina State University.
+The model was designed to be used with discontinuous molecular dynamics simulations.
 PRIME20 contains geometric and energetic parameters that describe the sidechain-sidechain interactions of all 20 natural amino acids.
 In PRIME20, each amino acid is represented by four beads: one for the amino group (NH), one for the alpha carbon (CαH), one for the carbonyl group (CO), and one for the side chain (R).
 DMD/PRIME20 has been used successfully to simulate spontaneous α-helix, β-sheet, and amyloid fibril formation starting from the denatured conformations of peptides such as prion proteins fragments, tau protein fragments, Aβ16-22 peptides, and  Aβ17-42 peptides.

 ## Technologies
 The package has been developed since 2001 using Fortran90

 ## Setup
 The package doesn't require installation on your devide but the whole package must be copied over to a new directory to start a new simulation.

 ## Running simulation
 All files that are required for DMD/PRIME20 simulation are acccesible from the directory **submissionfiles**.
 The files include:
 1. *Inputfile.f90*
 2. *Submissionscript.sh*

 ### I.	Generating initial configuration
 DMD simulation using PRIME20 starts with building initial configuration.
-The current version is effective for system of less than 31-residue peptides.
+The current version is effective for system of no more than 31-residue peptides.
 It is recommended that concentration and number of peptide chains are reduced for longer peptides to avoid overlap due to overcrowded.
 User should check output file for overlapping error and reduce system size (number of peptides or concentration) if error is reported.
-The inputfile.f90 contains all the parameters that are required for a simulation.
+The file *inputfile.f90* contains all the parameters that are required for a simulation.
 PRIME20 allows simulations of a homogenous system or a heterogeneous system of two different peptides.
+The following image shows *inputfile.f90* file.

  ![Temp Doc/images/initial_allinone.png](https://github.com/CarolHall-NCSU-CBE/Serial-DMD-PRIME20/blob/45eb102c71d57b322d413f7297eed412a19df235/Temp%20Doc/images/initial_allinone.png)
-1. Specified the peptides for the simulations.
-If the simulation system is homogeneous, parameters pep1 and pep2 are the same.
+1. Specify the peptides for the simulations.
+If the simulation system is homogeneous, parameters **pep1** and **pep2** are the same.
-2. Specified the number of beads within a peptide (nb1 and nb2).
+2. Specify the number of beads within a peptide (**nb1** and **nb2**).
 As PRIME20 is a 4 beads coarse-grained model, the number of beads is equal to the chain length multiplied by 4.
-3. Specified the number of beads in a peptide without glycines (numbeads1 and numbead2).
-As glycine does not have a sidechain, numbeads1 is equal to nb1 minus the number of glycines in that peptide.
+3. Specify the number of beads in a peptide without glycines (**numbeads1** and **numbead2**).
+As glycine does not have a sidechain, $$ **numbeads1** = **nb1** - number\ of\ glycines\ in\ that\ peptide $$.
 Numbeads2 is found as similar.
 4. Specified chain length (chnln1 and chnln2)
 5. Specified how many peptide chains for each peptide (nc and nc2)
 6. Specified the length of the simulation box in Angstrom (boxlength)